stuttrup/Project-13/README1.md

  - 3: Run the playbook, and navigate to 10.0.0.5 [5 or 6 or 7] to check that the installation worked as expected.

 <dl>
-  <dt>Q:  Which file is the playbook?
+  <dt>:question:  Which file is the playbook?
 Where do you copy it? </dt>
   <dd>Ansible-playbook.yml is the playbook and can be found @ /etc/ansible.</dd>
-  <dt>Q:  Which file do you update to make Ansible run the playbook on a specific machine?
+  <dt>:question:  Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on? </dt>
   <dd>The specified machine checks the hosts file and the individual IP.
 This can be specified by choosing the correct machine which would be the ELK-Server with an IP of 10.2.0.4 and Nano'ing into the Ansible playbook. </dd>
-  <dt>Q:  Which URL do you navigate to in order to check that the ELK server is running?</dt>
+  <dt>:question:  Which URL do you navigate to in order to check that the ELK server is running?</dt>
   <dd>http://40.85.149.41:5601 - This IP should be the same one from the table of "JUMP BOX" From above.</dd>
 </dl>